-- 5. Install the new leaf spring and clamp group assembly (approximate weight 230 pounds) on the axle.
-Ensure the axle seat liner holes are lined up with the axle seat and axle holes, see Figures 9-12. - Axle Seat Liner
+- Install the new leaf spring and clamp group assembly (approximate weight 230 pounds) on the axle.
+Ensure the axle seat liner holes are lined up with the axle seat and axle holes, see Figures 9-8 and 9-9. - 5.

-Axle Seat Liner - 6.
 Install the non-threaded collars at the FRONT of the axle and the threaded collars at the REAR of the axle going into the axle seat, axle seat liner and axle.
-Tap into place with a mallet, see Figure 9-13.
+Tap into place with a mallet, see Figure 9-9. - 6.
+Install the axle collar bolts with the bolt head located on the FRONT side of the axle and snug fastener.
+DO NOT tighten to torque at this time.